-- Wipe off the excess salt from your eggplant slices and dredge into flour.
+- Wipe off the excess salt from your eggplant slices and dredge in flour.

-- Next, dredge into whisked egg, shaking off excess.
+- Next, dip into whisked egg, shaking off excess.

-- Finally, dredge the slices into the panko mixture, pressing to adhere the mixture to the eggplant.
+- Finally, dredge the slices in the panko mixture, pressing to adhere the mixture to the eggplant.

 - Place the coated slices onto a sheet pan while you are finishing them all.

 - Heat some oil in a non-stick pan and fry the eggplant.

 - Turn to fry the other side.
 Remove once done and continue with your batches (replacing the oil, as necessary).

 Assemble The Sandwich